CFG Bank Arena: 2020s

-The COVID-19 pandemic led to the postponement or cancellation of a number of arena events.
+The COVID-19 pandemic in Maryland led to the postponement or cancellation of a number of arena events.
 The venue went dark until a September 2021 Guns N' Roses performance.

 In February 2022, the arena hosted the CIAA men's and women's basketball tournament.
-No further events are scheduled due to the pending renovation.
+No further events were scheduled due to the pending renovation.
 After the tournament, the city terminated its naming rights deal with Royal Farms.
 Oak View Group, which is leading the arena's renovation, has the right to sell naming rights and other sponsorships.

 In October 2022 the arena was renamed CFG Bank Arena.
-The arena reopened in February 2023 after a year long renovation and once again hosted the 2023 CIAA men's and women's basketball tournament.The first concert to be held since the renovation will be Bruce Springsteen and the E Street Band in April 2023.
+The arena reopened in February 2023 after a year long renovation and once again hosted the 2023 CIAA men's and women's basketball tournament.
+The first concert held since the renovation was Bruce Springsteen and the E Street Band in April 2023.

+On May 28, 2025, the arena hosted its first Women's National Basketball Association (WNBA) game between the Indiana Fever and Washington Mystics, with a second game between the two teams coming on September 7, 2025.

+On November 3rd, 2025, the arena hosted a MEAC vs Big-Ten Conference Men's Basketball game between Coppin State vs Maryland University, where Maryland University won 61-83 against Coppin State.

 Proposed replacement and the decision for renovation

 On October 16, 2004, The Baltimore Sun revealed that official steps had been taken toward replacing the Arena, then 42 years old.
 The Maryland Stadium Authority had started soliciting proposals for a feasibility study on building an Arena in downtown Baltimore, due on November 1, 2004.
 According to the request for proposals, the new Arena would be built on the same site of Royal Farms Arena and "would have a smaller seating capacity than would be required for an NHL or NBA team" but it did not set a specific seating capacity.

 On May 15, 2007, The Baltimore Sun reported that the feasibility study started in 2004 had been released publicly and the study stated that the current Arena had "served its useful life" and that Baltimore must build a new Arena or face the risk of losing events.
 The study rejected a proposal to repair the Arena's aging systems, citing an estimated cost of $60 million, and instead suggested that the city demolish Royal Farms Arena and build a new Arena on the same site or elsewhere in Baltimore.
 Notably the proposed new Arena would seat only 15,000 to 16,000 people; the study assumed that Baltimore would never be successful in attracting a major pro team in the future; however, city officials were still open to this idea.